Join the Royal Canadian Air Cadets!

 Air Cadets are not members of the Canadian Forces, nor will they ever be asked to join.
 However, cadets who do choose to join will have a great advantage over other applicants (many airmen and officers in the Canadian forces started off in the cadet program).
 However, cadets will never be required to serve with the military.

 What are you waiting for!
 Join us now.
-Complete the application packages below and bring them with you, along with your birth certificate and health card and your $50 administration fee (cash/cheque), to our squadron on a Wednesday night.
+Complete the application packages below and bring them with you, along with your gov't ID and health card and your $50 administration fee (cash/cheque), to our squadron on a Wednesday night.
 Soon enough you'll be on your way to enrolling in Canada's BEST youth organization!

 Help Recruit at YOUR School!